Incisional and Ventral Hernia in Sydney – Abdominal Wall Assessment

 Light activity may be possible, but heavy lifting or straining can worsen the defect.
 A specialist assessment can determine whether repair is recommended.

 Recovery depends on the size and repair method.
 Most patients resume light activity within 1–2 weeks and avoid heavy lifting for approximately 6 weeks.
+Larger or complex repairs may require a longer recovery period.

 Do you have questions about Hernia Surgery or would like to schedule an appointment with Dr Joseph?
 Please call 02 9565 5514 to book your consultation.